kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

  GROUP BY e.cid, s.name;
 ```

-The HAVING clause is used to filter the results of aggregates, similar to the WHERE clause.
-The syntax of the HAVING clause is similar to the WHERE clause, but it applies to aggregates instead of individual tuples.
+The `HAVING` clause can be used to filter the output results based on an aggregate calculation, similar to the way a `WHERE` clause filters rows based on non-aggregate values.
+The `HAVING` clause acts like a `WHERE` clause for a `GROUP BY`.

 Example: *Get the set of courses in which the average student GPA is greater than 3.9.*